Bon Jovi – Bon Jovi (1984) Review

 Styles Clash

-Producer sheen was part of the plan, but the interesting thing about Bon Jovi (1984) is that it doesn’t fully behave like a hair-metal record — even when the sound suggests it should.
+Production sheen was part of the plan, but the interesting thing about Bon Jovi (1984) is that it doesn’t fully behave like a hair-metal record — even when the sound suggests it should.

 Beyond The Obvious

+For while it doesn’t contain another song quite as complete as its lead single, that’s not to say there aren’t any highlights.
 Roulette is the tightest pure rocker here — lean, punchy, and closer to the band’s later “arena discipline” than most of the tracklist.
 Shot Through The Heart hints at the romantic melodrama they’d eventually turn into a superpower.

-Meanwhile, the none-more-eighties duo of Burning For Love and Get Ready sound like they could’ve been written for the Tech Noir scene in The Terminator — which, coincidentally, arrived in theaters in the same month.
+Meanwhile, the none-more-eighties duo of Burning For Love and Get Ready sound like they could’ve been written for the Tech Noir scene in The Terminator — which, coincidentally, arrived in theaters during the same month.

 A Key Ingredient